SoftInstigate/restheart-website/docs/tutorial.md

 {: .bs-callout.bs-callout-info}
 Note the `Location` header in the response, as it contains a link to the newly created document!
 To get the document you can directly copy that link and use it in a subsequent query.

-## PUT a new document
+### PUT a new document

-It's possible to PUT a document into the collection by specifying the document identifier at the end of the request, in this case we need to use the query parameter `?wm=upsert` since PUT default write mode is `update` by default:
+It's possible to PUT a document into the collection by specifying the document identifier at the end of the request, in this case we need to use the query parameter `?wm=upsert` since PUT default write mode is `update`:

 {% include code-header.html
     type="Request"